intel/confidential-computing-zoo/cczoo/horizontal_fl/README.md

 test-sgx.sh worker1
 ```

 You can see the training log information from the workers' terminals to confirm that the training is running normally.
 The model files generated during training will be saved in the `model` folder.
+In this example, the information related to variable values is stored in `model/model.ckpt-data` of `ps0`, and the information related to the computational graph structure is stored in `model/model.ckpt-meta` of `worker0`.

 ---
 ## Cloud Deployment